Automattic/newspack-lit-mcp/README.md

    composer install
    ```

-## Usage
+## Testing Server Availability

-There are two ways to use this MCP server:
+There are two ways to test the MCP server:

 ### Option 1: Command-Line MCP Server (Recommended for MCP Clients)